GuilhermeRossato/Sensor-Tracker-App/README.md

 ## Testing

-Mocha (testing) and Chai (assertion / expectancy) modules are used for testing, to test every aspect of the application you can do the following:
+Mocha (testing) and Chai (assertion / expectancy) modules are used for testing, to test some aspect of the application you can do the following:

 ```
 npm run test
 ```

+The tests are not complete, their purpose is to serve as examples of how some aspects of the application can be tested.

 ## Database